sagar-bei031/EmbeddedTutorials/source/intermediate_tutorial/crc.rst

 4. Implementing CRC in C++
 --------------------------

 Let's implement the CRC algorithm in C++ using template class.
 I hope you have basic knowledge of C++ programming.
 In embedded programming, use of C++ standard library (eg: iostream, std::vector) is not recommended.
+Create and copy these three files.

 crc.hpp:
 ^^^^^^^^